-Our investment policies are subject to revision from time to time in our board's discretion, which could diminish shareholder returns below expectations.
+Our investment policies are subject to revision from time to time at our board's discretion, which could diminish shareholder returns below expectations.

-Our investment policies may be amended or revised from time to time at the discretion of our board of trustees, without a vote of our shareholders.
+Our investment policies may be amended or revised from time to time at the discretion of our Board of Trustees, without a vote of our shareholders.
 Such discretion could result in investments that may not yield returns consistent with investors' expectations.